A RISING young rugby player from Chichester has set her sights on the 2016 Olympic Games.

-The 15-year-old, who is also a keen athlete for Sussex, has attended a couple of training camps and uses the Twickenham gym to get advice on nutrition and training techniques.
+The 15-year-old, who is also a keen athlete for Sussex, has attended a couple of training camps and uses the Twickenham gym to receive advice on nutrition and training techniques.

-She started off playing for Chichester in both mixed and boys’ sides, before seeking all-girls’ rugby and joining South Sussex Barbarians, based at Brighton Rugby Club, three seasons ago.
+She started off playing for Chichester in both mixed and boy’s sides, before seeking all girls rugby and joined South Sussex Barbarians, based from Brighton Rugby Club three seasons ago.

-Breach already represents the county, captaining the Sussex under-15 side, and last year she was selected to play for the London south east division.
-Following a series of matches the selectors choose 24 girls as part of the England development group.
+Breach already represents the county, captaining the Sussex’s under-15 side, and last year she was selected to play for the London South East Division, following a series of matches the selectors choose 24 girls as part of the England development group.

-Her ambition is to join the team for the 2016 Olympics which will feature rugby sevens.
+Her ambition is to join the team for the 2016 Olympics which will feature rugby 7s.

 Breach said: “I hope that if I put the work in I can go far in rugby, representing my county in Rio would be very important to me.